 - Does a Master Chief outrank a Lieutenant?
 Answer

 As you can see, it's an enormous tangle, with rank, service and experience all getting involved.
 Fortunately, there's the Common Ranks page on this wiki and a List of United States uniformed-services pay grades on The Other Wiki, which lists comparative ranks across many services, to help us keep things straightened out.
 The thing we're going to spend time on is the issue of "Generals" (Army, Marines and Air Force) and "Admirals" (Navy and Coast Guard).
 There are five ranks of General/Admiral, indicated by the number of stars on your uniform:

 - Brigadier General / Rear Admiral lower half (one star)

-- Major General / Rear Admiral upper half (two stars)
+- Major General / Rear Admiral upper half (two stars)Aside

 - Lieutenant General / Vice Admiral (three stars)